What Is Microdermabrasion?

 Risks and Benefits

 Microdermabrasion is a safe, non-surgical, "lunch hour" procedure that provides many benefits.
 Microdermabrasion reduces or eliminates fine facial lines, wrinkles, and other signs of aging; it improves the appearance of acne scars and other light scarring; and it gives skin of all colors and types a fresh, healthy-looking glow.
 It does all this with virtually no side effects.
 And because microdermabrasion uses non-allergenic diamond to treat the skin, it is an excellent treatment for skin that is sensitive to chemicals.
 Microdermabrasion does not present any serious risks when it is performed by a qualified provider.
 Some people may experience slight skin irritation after microdermabrasion.
-Since everyone's skin and health history differ to some degree, Microdermabrasion helps produce thicker, healthier skin layers; multiple treatments are vital because they encourage the production of a new layer of skin cells that contains higher levels of collagen and elastin.
-Both of these components are essential for vibrant, healthy skin, and they will further improve your complexion and the overall appearance of your skin.
-Approximately five to twelve treatments spaced two to three weeks apart are usually necessary to reap full microdermabrasion benefits.
-Convenient and virtually painless, the microdermabrasion procedure takes only 30 to 60 minutes and is commonly referred to as the “lunch hour facial.”

 Recovery and Results

 Microdermabrasion is often called a "lunch hour" treatment because it's a quick procedure that can be performed on your lunch hour with little or no discomfort.
 The treated skin may be pink after the treatment, but this will usually fade within a few hours.
 You can apply makeup soon after undergoing microdermabrasion to conceal any visible signs of the treatment.
+Is microdermabrasion painful?
+No, microdermabrasion should not be painful or leave the patient with any lingering discomfort.
+However, microdermabrasion does cause a mild warming or tingling sensation that most patients describe in positive terms.

 What type of results can I expect following treatment?